PromiseGithub/Learning_Swipe/README.md

 Youtube link[Youtube link](https://youtu.be/5BYTHg-o3ic)

 ## **Future Work**
-I will have to make it error proof: wrong entry.
+I have to connect a firestore database to this and make fully functional.